-A study that looked into saturated fats found that there is no evidence that it actually does increase one's chance of a heart attack.
+A study that looked into saturated fats found that there is no evidence that it actually does cause heart disease.

 Despite being told for decades that saturated fat is bad and should be avoided, a new study published in the Annals of Internal Medicine journal found that people who consumed less saturated fat were not found to be any more heart-healthy than those who ate a lot, reports The New York Times.
 Though, that doesn’t mean that it’s alright to choke down highly fatty foods.